Here Come the Girls (concert tour)

 Here Come the Girls was a co-headlining concert tour by American recording artists Anastacia and Chaka Khan and Scottish recording artist Lulu.
-The tour, primarily reaching Europe, began in November 2009.
+Their UK tour began in November 2009.
 Described as a music extravaganza that mixes high octane, high camp, get up and dance songs, against a backdrop of glamour and fun, the trek became a hit, selling out all 20 dates in 2009.
 Due to demand, the tour continued into 2010, with English singer Heather Small replacing Chaka Khan.

 The tour became praised by both critics and spectators alike.
-At the time, concert promoters speculated about a 2011 extension of the tour into Continental Europe and North America.
+The tour being initially confined to the UK, concert promoters spoke of extending it in 2011 into Continental Europe and North America, though this never materialized.

 The show consisted mostly of covering songs because (collectively) the girls wanted to sing the music that inspired them versus singing only original material.
 The singers did solo selections but sang a majority of the songs as a trio.

 Singer Anastacia described the show as,"[...] an amazing, fun party like atmosphere!!!
 We want everyone standing, dancing and singing along!!!
 We are sure to make you laugh lots and may even draw a tear or two."
 To promote the tour, the girls appeared on Good Morning Television, BBC Breakfast, Loose Women, Afternoon Live with Kay Burley, London Tonight and Live from Studio Five.
 Additionally they opened the Royal Variety Performance at the Opera House Theatre, Blackpool with a performance of "Relight My Fire".